typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 be released under any circumstance, whatever the result of `transfer` (success, error, or cancellation).
-As the 'release' parts in the `Resource` instances are now blocked on the same semaphore, we can be sure that streams are closed only after `transfer` is over, _i.e._ we have implemented mutual exclusion of those functionalities.
+As the 'release' parts in the `Resource` instances are now blocked on the same semaphore, we can be sure that streams are closed only after `transfer` is over, _i.e._ we have implemented mutual exclusion of `transfer` execution and resources releasing.

 And that is it!
 We are done, now we can create a program that uses this function.